Hiring Military Assets for Filming in Morocco

-Hiring military assets from the Royal Armed Forces (FAR), Royal Air Force, and Royal Navy is a well-established process in Morocco, but it requires strict adherence to governmental protocols.
-Because these are state assets, you cannot rent them through a traditional private rental house.
+Hiring military assets for filming in Morocco from the Royal Armed Forces (FAR), Royal Air Force, and Royal Navy is a well-established process in Morocco, but it requires strict adherence to governmental protocols.
+Because these are state assets, you cannot rent them through a traditional private rental company.

 1. The Prerequisite: The CCM Film Permit